-The 2013 Permanente Quarry FACE is \$54,723,295.00 is enclosed with this letter.
-The County hereby submits the FACE for review by the State Office of Mine Reclamation pursuant to SMARA §2774© and with SMGB Reclamation Regulation §3805.
+The bonds for Permanente Quarry are \$54,723,295.00, which are greater than the current FACE.
+The County does not recommend a reduction in the FA, and hereby submits the FACE for review by the State Office of Mine Reclamation pursuant to SMARA §2774© and with SMGB Reclamation Regulation §3805.